A $C^\ast$-algebraic view on the interaction of real- and reciprocal space topology in skyrmion crystals: Discussion

 Since the formalism naturally incorporates the possibility of applied magnetic fields and multi-$q$ textures are often stabilized with the help of such external fields, we see this as a natural next step for our investigation into the relation between noncommutative geometry and noncollinear magnetism.
 Recently, antiferromagnetic multi-$\vec{q}$ textures have been proposed as another route toward realizing topological electronic states via complex magnetic order.
 Fundamentally, no change in the observable algebra is needed.
 It is still described by the same noncommutative torus and we therefore see this as another fruitful application for our formalism.
 Lastly, the dynamical aspect should not be overlooked as spin and charge currents adiabatically induced by time-dependent magnetism have close connections to the underlying electronic topology \cite{Yang2011}.
 Overall, we believe that our work showcases the usefulness of $C^\ast$ dynamical systems such as the noncommutative torus in the description of magnetic multi-$q$ order, where they can assist in disentangling the complex electronic structure and the associated topological features.

 {\itshape Acknowledgements. } We thank Juba Bouaziz, Gregor Michalicek, and Tom Stoiber for fruitful discussions.
 Funding was received under the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- TRR 173/2 -- 268565370 (project A11), and TRR 288 -- 422213477 (project B06).
 We acknowledge funding under SPP 2137 ``Skyrmionics".
 This work was further supported by the Max Planck Graduate Center with the Johannes Gutenberg-Universit\"at Mainz (MPGC).
 We also gratefully acknowledge the J\"ulich Supercomputing Centre and RWTH Aachen University for providing computational resources under projects jiff40 and jara0062.
+E.P acknowledges support from the U.S. National Science Foundation through the grants DMR-1823800 and CMMI-2131760 and from the U.S. Army Research Office through contract W911NF-23-1-0127.

 \nolinenumbers